kateivshina/point-theme/_posts/2020-12-20-simulating-a-planetary-system.md

 ---
-title: Simulating a planetary system
+title: Simulating a planetary system (N-body integrator  + FFT)
 ---

 In this project, we write a two-body integrator using fourth-order Runge-Kutta (RK4) integration method.
 Additionally, we write a python routine to integrate the two-body system using the leapfrog method.
 We then study HAT-P-21 exoplanetary system, using our two-body integrator and FFT.